Apple

 Step 2: Delete your browser’s cache.

-If you frequently use Safari or Chrome on your iPhone to browse the web, keep in mind that your phone may be storing caches and other data that you don’t need.
+If you frequently use Safari or Chrome on your iPhone to browse the web, remember that your phone may be storing caches and other data you don’t need.
 You’d be surprised how much space you can save simply by clearing your browser cache.

 Here’s how to clear the cache in Safari: